John Carta

-He parachuted onto the roof of the World Trade Center in New York in 1981; and launched himself from a tower of the Verrazano Bridge in 1982.
+He parachuted onto the roof of the World Trade Center in New York in 1981; and launched himself from a tower of the Verrazzano Bridge in 1982.

 In 1986, using a portable ramp, he jumped from the Foresthill Bridge in California on a motorcycle then deployed his parachute, leaving the motorcycle to smash to pieces in the canyon below.

 He jumped from the Leaning Tower of Pisa, in Italy, and from George Washington Bridge in New York, in 1987, after he missed the World Trade Center and landed in a construction zone.
 He was arrested and charged with Reckless Endangerment and his parachutes were confiscated.

 The charges were dismissed, and when he got his gear back he jumped from the George Washington Bridge.

 He experimented with bat wings in many of his parachute launches.

 On August 16, 1990, he broke his back after his parachute failed during a jump from an office building in Oakland; he was charged with trespass but the charge was dropped due to his injuries.

 Carta was killed on September 29, 1990, when the Lockheed PV-2 Harpoon in which he was a passenger crashed during an impromptu aerobatics display over Clear Lake, California.